 |HCC Site ID.||1598||Parish:||Winchester|

+The present Abbotts Barton Farmhouse is a very complete example of a good timber-framed farmhouse dating back to 1491-6.
+It has a C17 chimney stack and an 18th brick front of which there are not many examples in the area.
+While the majority of the house dates to 17th century, its timber-frame is late 15th C, the chimney stacks possibly surviving from the 13th century.
+The Farmhouse and a dovecote are GRII* listed.
+The 18th century dovecote is a square red-brick building on stone and flint foundations, possibly a re-building of a 16th century dovecote.
 There are contemporary internal features of significance and high quality for the type of house in the fireplaces, the staircases, the C18 stone floor and the panelling.
 It contains visible fragments of earlier stone buildings relating to the Home Farm of Hyde Abbey (founded in 1110) which if excavated would potentially shed light on the development of land north of Winchester in the Middle Ages.